afzalxo/ANB-DatasetCollection/README.md

 ## Architecture, Accuracy Pairs using Training Proxies
 We collected a total of ~5k architecture and accuracy pairs on the ImageNet dataset using a host of proxies that reduce the training time to around ~3 GPU-hours per architecture, but incur a substantial accuracy degradation (around 10%) relative to a state-of-the-art training schemes that fully utilize augmentations, regularizations and other fancy training recipes. **A non-exhaustive list of proxies is as follows:**
 * [FFCV](https://github.com/libffcv/ffcv-imagenet/tree/main) dataloader with JPEG data compression.
 We compress the ImageNet dataset using parameters 1) 400px side length, 2) 100% JPEG encoded, and 3) Quality of 90 JPEG.
 Please see [FFCV ImageNet configurations](https://github.com/libffcv/ffcv-imagenet/tree/main) for details.
-We also provide the FFCV format train and validation sets, so dataset conversion steps can be avoided: Download Here: []().
+To generate the FFCV ImageNet dataset, use the command: `./write_imagenet.sh 400 1.0 90` in FFCV ImageNet repository [here](https://github.com/libffcv/ffcv-imagenet).
+This would generate train and validation FFCV format imagenet dataset.
+Please point the `train_dataset` variable [here](https://github.com/afzalxo/ANB-DatasetCollection/blob/master/configs/conf_local.cfg) to the `train_400_0.50_90.ffcv` file that you generated, and `val_dataset` variable to the `val_400_0.50_90.ffcv` file.
 * Only 16 epochs of training per model.
 * Batch size of 512 per GPU.
 * Progressive resizing similar to FFCV: 160px inputs for the first 12 epochs of training, then 192px until the end of training.
-* For detailed configurations, please see config file [here]().
+* For detailed configurations, please see config file [here](https://github.com/afzalxo/ANB-DatasetCollection/blob/master/configs/conf_local.cfg).

 ##### Hardware Setup:
 We utilized 6 to 7 nodes on a SLURM cluster with 4 RTX 3090 GPUs per node.
 Since FFCV stores the dataset in memory, we recommend at least 64 GiB of RAM on each node for fast dataloading.
 Our nodes were fitted with 128 - 256 GiB of RAM each.
 Each node was responsible for training a subset of the total architectures, i.e., roughly 850 architectures per node.
 The dataset collection pipeline can hence be parallelized by using a large number of nodes.
 In our case, the accuracy dataset collection took around one month of continuous training on 24 - 28 GPUs.
 The scripts provided have to be run separately on each node.
 The `num_models` argument allows setting how many architectures the script will train.